|You may be killing your marriage and you're not even aware of it!|

 Did you think this was a weird title to use?
 Right.
 No married person in his or her right mind wants a marriage to fail.
 But you know, you may be killing your marriage and you're not even aware of it.
 So, read on for these signs of marriage-killers so you can identify what you're doing wrong.
 And, hopefully, be able to make the necessary changes.

 1. Always prove you're right.

 When conflicts become a matter of proving who's right and wrong, you breed a mentality of "it's either you or me".
-The "us" thing is lost, the partnership starts to dissolve and the couple forms their own individual team and the marriage starts to become competitive.
+The "us" thing is lost.
+The partnership starts to dissolve, and the couple forms their own individual teams.
+The marriage starts to become competitive and slowly crumbles.

 2. Fight over every little thing.

 When days are filled with things to complain and fuss about, daily peace is disrupted.
-The home ceases to be a haven and stress sets in.
-Who would like to stay home in an atmosphere like that?
+The home ceases to be a haven, and stress sets in.
+Now, who would like to stay home in an atmosphere like that?

 3. Start keeping secrets.

 Start keeping things from your spouse.
 Hide your struggles with money spending and hidden debts.
 Deal with vice and pornography issues on your own.
 Soon, you'll not only distance yourself from God, you'll also feel uncomfortable in the presence of your spouse.